amo-tech-ai/fashionos100/README.md

 cp .env.example .env
 ```

-Fill in your Supabase URL and Anon Key.
+Fill in your Supabase URL and Anon Key from your Supabase Project Settings.

 ### 4. Database Setup